jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We are embracing this history.
 But note that this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is this a book about the history of digital inventions; _The Innovators_ does that better than I could dream of doing.
 And if you want brilliant critiques and commentaries of our society, _The Incerto_ and _The Great Degeneration_ are waiting for you.

 This book is about pushing us into the Internet Age with a new philosophy that encourages our evolution.
 Nature thus inspires Techvolution.
 Notice that gatekeepers don't exist in our world's ecosystems.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Individual lifeforms adapt to their own problems.
-There are no non-playing characters, middlemen, or gatekeepers, just problem solvers.
+Nature has no non-playing characters, middlemen, or gatekeepers; just problem solvers.
 And only the best problem solvers live on.

 That's why making better and more powerful choices is the Nature of politics—because you're a lifeform who should be free to adapt like any other.

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We'll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt by upgrading our tools to the latest problem.
 Hold a spear, then a gun, an abacus, then a calculator, an airplane joystick than a space ship joystick, and you're a different and more powerful cyborg each time.

-Nonetheless, our problem solving is held back when the power of bygone age holds back civilization's upgrades.
+Nonetheless, our problem solving is held back when the power of bygone age antagonize civilization's upgrades.
 This is the equivalent of Blockbuster getting to write rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix.
 Antagonism is the opposite of evolution.

 This classic battle between old and new, good and evil, fills our stories from Greek Mythology to Shakespeare.
 Today the most famous story is Star Wars, so I use it most often in this book.
 Star Wars is about a galaxy with an all-powerful energy field called the Force.
 Luke Skywalker's Jedi warriors' harness "the light side" to help others.
 Darth Vader's evil Sith lords' harness "the dark side" to help themselves and hurt all who oppose them.

 In our world, we call our protagonists "trailblazers."
 But we don't have a political name for the antagonists.
-Gatekeepers are often corrupt, but these people are sometimes just doing their job.
+Gatekeepers are often corrupt, but these people are often times just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human evolution for the sake of their self-interest.

 Since biological adaptions and upgrades are evolution, I've called human technological evolution Techvolution.
 This book is about inventing Techvolution, the new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.